-'''

-(input-port? obj)[procedure](output-port? obj)[procedure](port? obj)[procedure]

-'''
+(input-port? obj) [procedure]

+(output-port? obj) [procedure]

+(port? obj) [procedure]

+and a set of the set o

 The procedure input-port? returns #t when obj is a unidirectional input-port or a bidirectional port and #f otherwise.

 The procedure output-port? returns #t when obj is a unidirectional output-port or a bidirectional port and #f otherwise.